chatwoot/docs/docs/self-hosted/deployment/troubleshooting.md

 ## Disconnected from Chatwoot

 Chatwoot uses WebSocket connections to deliver real-time messages.
-You will see the `Disconnected from Chatwoot` notification typically when this connection is broken.
+You will see the `Disconnected from Chatwoot` notification when this connection is broken.

 ![disconnected-from-chatwoot](./images/troubleshooting/disconnected-from-chatwoot.png)